 "Although the Lord Gotama Buddha, who has his rare message available for beings.
-He had come to this world, with the occurrence of both his physical body and the Dhammakaya.
-He is full of abbhutadhamma as usual according to the nature of Lord Buddhas.
-The occurrence of his physical body happened twice, when He [or His spirit] entered His mother's womb and when he was born.
-The occurrence of [His] Dhammakaya means attaining enlightenment..." (an excerpt from "Pathomsombhodigata" Dhammayutti Nikaya Version, His Holiness The Supreme Patriarch (Sa), page 9)
+He had come to this world, with the occurrence of both his physical Dhammakaya.
+He body and the according of abbhutadhamma as usual nature of Lord Buddhas.
+The occurrence of his physical body happened twice, when He for His spirit] entered His mother's womb and when he was born.
+The occurrence of [His] Dhammakaya means enlightenment..." (an excerpt attaining from "Pathomsombhodigata" Dhammayutti Nikaya Version, His Holiness The Supreme Patriarch (Sa), page 9)